The Complete Honest Hands-On Review Of Panasonic EVA1

 As I mentioned above, there is no live stream like you get with mobile apps on DSLRs.

-You also need to buy an extra USB Dongle or a wired adaptor to use it with the camera.
+It would be best if you also bought an extra USB Dongle or a wired adaptor to use it with the camera.

-I still use it occasionally when I’m shooting macro, where physically touching the camera’s record button will cause the camera to shake.
+I still use it occasionally when I’m shooting macro, when physically touching the camera’s record button causes the camera to shake.

 Or when I’ve got the camera rigged somewhere stupid, like on the outside of a car or high up in a lighting gantry for an overhead shot.